 13. Prairie

 A prairie is a large, flat area of land with few trees, covered in grasses and other small plants.
-Prairies are often found in the interiors of continents and are known for their rich soil, which makes them ideal for agriculture.
+Prairies lie in the interiors of continents, and rich soil makes them ideal for agriculture.
 The North American Great Plains is a famous prairie region.

 14. Coastal Plain

 A coastal plain is a flat, low-lying piece of land adjacent to a sea coast.
-Coastal plains are often formed by the deposition of sediments carried by rivers or the retreat of ocean waters.
+Rivers deposit sediments or ocean waters retreat, and these processes form coastal plains.
 They are important areas for agriculture, human settlement, and biodiversity.

 15. Estuary